 It’s important that you know the facts before you sell your home if you’re serious about it.
 Selling a home may seem as simple as putting it on the market, showing it to a few buyers, and closing the deal – but as many sellers learn, it can be an expensive, time-consuming and difficult process.
 It’s important to know some valuable information about the real estate industry and some tips and tricks for selling your property so that you can more effectively tackle the real estate market of today.

-- If you are getting your home ready for sale, you should fix whatever needs fixing.
+If you are getting your home ready for sale, you should fix whatever needs fixing.
 However, a major project could cost more than you would recover from the sale.
-You simply drain your pocketbook by spending too much on remodelling.
-Don’t expect to recoup the entire cost of your improvements if they will increase your home’s value by more than 20% over the average neighbouring homes.
+You simply drain your pocketbook by spending too much on remodeling.
+Don’t expect to recoup the entire cost of your improvements if they will increase your home’s value by more than 20% over the average neighboring homes.